Mission of the Living Marine Resource Cooperative Science Center

 The mission of The Center is to conduct research congruent with the interests of the NOAA Fisheries and to prepare students for careers in research, management, and public policy that support the sustainable harvest and conservation of our nation's living marine resources.

-A new round of federal funding will enable the University of Maryland Eastern Shore to continue a signature science program that trains minorities in the field of marine and fisheries sciences.
+A new, five-year round of federal funding will enable the University of Maryland Eastern Shore (UMES) and its partners, including Oregon State University, to continue a signature science program that trains students from under-represented communities in the field of marine and fisheries sciences.

-The National Oceanic and Atmospheric Administration recently awarded UMES and its partners approximately $15 million to extend support of the Living Marine Resources Cooperative Science Center through 2016.
-It was founded in 2001.
+The National Oceanic and Atmospheric Administration awarded UMES and its partners approximately $30 million to extend support of the Living Marine Resources Cooperative Science Center from 2021 through 2026.
+The Center was founded in 2001.

-Since its inception, the consortium of colleges and universities has produced 322 graduates, including: 246 bachelor’s degrees, 66 master’s degrees and 10 doctoral degrees.
-The marine science center currently works with 139 students, including 22 doctoral candidates.
+Since its inception, the consortium of colleges and universities has produced more than 375 graduates, including bachelor’s degrees, master’s and doctoral degrees.

 Project Director of the LMRCSC at OSU: Dr. Jessica Miller, Assistant Professor, Marine Fisheries Ecologist